Liu Cixin

 He is a nine-time winner of China's Galaxy Award, and has also received the 2015 Hugo Award for his novel The Three-Body Problem, as well as the 2017 Locus Award for Death's End.
 He is also a winner of the Chinese Nebula Award.
 He is a member of the China Science Writers Association and the vice president of the Shanxi Writers Association.

 Life and career

 Liu was born on 23 June 1963 in Beijing.
 He grew up in Yangquan, Shanxi, where his parents had been sent to work in the mines.
 Due to the violence of the Cultural Revolution he was sent to live in his ancestral home in Luoshan County, Henan.
 Liu graduated from the North China University of Water Conservancy and Electric Power in 1988.
 He then worked as a computer engineer at a power plant in Shanxi province.
+While working as an engineer, he finished his first two long form novels, China 2185 and Supernova-Era.

+In 2021, Liu announced that he would head SenseTime's Science Fiction Research Planetary Centre.

-Computer Programming
+Computer programming

-A 1990s computer program called "Electronic Poet" (电子诗人) can be found online.
+Liu programmed "Electronic Poet" (电子诗人), which according to academic Jessica Imbach is probably China's first poetry generator.
+It can be found online.
 It appears to be a language model, capable of generating works in the style of 1980s Misty poems.